-Today, let’s take a look at the 5 top training apps & software for high school success:
+Today, let’s take a look at the 5 top training apps & software for high school success and how they can assist you with AP Classes and college level training.

 1) Amazon’s Kindle: Best for Reading eBooks